pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

 ## Update expiration dates in bulk

+Prerequisites:

+You must:

+- Be an administrator.
+- Have an interactive terminal.

-GitLab provides another Rake task that allows an administrator to extend or remove expiration dates from token in bulk.
-This tool requires an interactive terminal.
+Run the following Rake task to extend or remove expiration dates from tokens in bulk:

 1. Run the tool: